devopsacademyau/academy/projects/project01/tasks.md

   good to have:
     - deployment updating TD/service via `make deploy`

+## APPLICATION LOAD BALANCER
+WIP

+done:
+  - send ALB CNAME record to one of the instructors to create a friendly name
+  - add ACM certificate to ALB

 ## CICD
+WIP

   - create a github action that:
     - every pull request will run `make build`
     - build step needs to build image and push to ECR tagged with commit SHORT_SHA for reference